Japanese Tartar sauce- a rich, savory, unsweet, and super-chunky tartar sauce.

 - In a large bowl, add mayonnaise, yogurt, and the remaining ingredients.
 Combine well.

 - Adjust the flavor to add salt and pepper to taste.

-- To store tartar sauce, keep it covered and chilled in the refrigerator.
-It should be consumed within 2-3 days.
+- To store tartar sauce, keep it in a sealed container and consume it within 2-3 days.